oxivanisher/MMOJunkiesPyFriends/README.md

 MMOJunkiesPyFriends
 ===================

-Website friends system to connect friends from different game sources.
+Website friends system to connect friends from different game sources, used for https://mmojunkies.net.

-Planned is:
-- Connect friends from Battle.Net (Blizzard)
-- Steam (Valve)

-And let them register a TS3 account for our TS3 Server.

 Ressources: